se-for-sci/se-for-sci.github.io/content/week05/precommit.md

 a way to make the Blacked code look better by rewriting your code; factor out long unreadable portions into a variable, avoid writing matrices as 1D lists, etc.

+Note that Ruff-format is 99.9% identical and 10-50x faster, so just use that these days.

 #### Jupyter notebook support